nextapps-de/flexsearch/README.md

 var index = FlexSearch.create();
 ```

-Create a new index and choosing one of the built-in profiles:
+Create a new index and choosing one of the presets:

 ```js
 var index = new FlexSearch("speed");